glGarg/glgarg.github.io/index.md

 ---
 ### <b>Aladdin: Artificial Example Generation for Azure CLI</b>

-<div style="text-align: justify">Aladdin is an AI framework to automate the creation of usage examples for reference docs of command line
-tools like Azure-CLI, Powershell and Azure SDKs.
-We leverage the product telemetry, documentation and a Random Forest model to generate examples for the most popular commands and parameter sets.
+<div style="text-align: justify">Aladdin is an AI framework to automate the creation of usage examples for reference docs of command line tools like Azure-CLI, Powershell and Azure SDKs.
+We leverage the product telemetry to get the most popular parameter sets for commands that are missing examples and use a Random Forest model (trained on Azure documentation) to select parameter values that reflect the underlying type (IP Address, File path, GUID, etc.) of a parameter during example generation.
 For Azure-CLI, Aladdin is able to provide coverage for 99% of the commands as opposed to the current in-product coverage of 46% provided by human written examples.</div>
 <br>
 <center><img src="images/Aladdin.PNG"></center>
 <br>